Do you like to enjoy a cold one after a long day or during celebrations with friends?

 Your body needs electrolytes too.
 In fact, it’s a dramatic drop in electrolytes that causes many of the symptoms associated with dehydration.

-Consider taking a Himalayan salt capsule or using an electrolyte supplement along with the water you’re drinking.
+Consider taking a Himalayan salt capsule or using an electrolyte supplement to help prevent dehydration.

 Don’t Forget to Eat

 Eat something healthy before you drink.
 This will help with digestion.